-Student Work from Comparing & Scaling, Problem 1.2: Making Juice
+Student Work from Comparing & Scaling, Problem 1.2

 The “Orange Juice” Problem in the Grade 7 Unit: Comparing and Scaling has become a classic CMP problem.
 Iterations of the problem have been in all three versions of CMP.
 While working with the problem, students generate many interesting strategies for determining the “most orangey” tasting juice from four different recipes.